 A good backpacker can manage an RTW trip out of a good-sized bergen or rucksack; a great one can do it with a carry-on backpack – either way, limiting your luggage will save money.

 For example, if you’re packing for Jamaica in the summer, don’t forget your camera, factor 50 sunscreen, and shades.
-If you’re packing for Amsterdam or London in the fall, make sure to bring a warm coat and (any travel blog will totally agree) enough money (chortle).
+If you’re packing for Amsterdam or London in the fall, bring a warm coat and (any travel blog will agree) enough money (chortle).

 See Related: Ways You Can Make Your Next Trip Easier